CosiMichele/workshop-materials/2024/2408-Biosci_series/05_snakemake.md

 >[!important]
 > :white_check_mark: **Expected Outcomes**
 > - Understand the concept and significance of workflow management in bioinformatics.
-> - Identify the advantages of using Nextflow for data-driven analysis.
+> - Identify the advantages of using Snakemake for pipeline management.
-> - Navigate the Nextflow syntax and structure, including processes, channels, and workflows.
+> - Break down and navigate the Snakemake syntax and structure.
 > - Break down a practical Nextflow script and explain its components.
-> - Execute a basic RNA-Seq analysis pipeline, integrating tools like FastQC, Salmon, and MultiQC.
+> - Execute a basic Snakemake pipeline.

 <br>